devx-cafe/devx.world/_events/2024/mar/wire-win.md

 show-on-list: true
 ---

-In Gene Kim and Steven Spear's new bok "Wiring the Winning Orgnization" they presents a new theory of organizational performance and management, based on decades of research and case studies of high-performing organizations across various industries.
+In Gene Kim and Steven Spear's new bok "Wiring the Winning Organization" they presents a new theory of organizational performance and management, based on decades of research and case studies of high-performing organizations across various industries.
 The authors argue that the key to achieving excellence is how leaders design their management systems around people’s ingenuity and creativity, and how they integrate individual efforts into a collaborative effort.
 This is what they call wiring the winning organization.

 The authors explain how organizations can move from the danger zone, where problems are hard to see and